jessfongng/csci3390FinalProject/README.md

 | musae_ENGB_edges.csv          | 35324                        |2310| CPU | 9|
 | log_normal_100.csv            | 2671                         | 38| CPU | 5|

 All files had been verified through the verifier.
-They are contained in a `csci3390_final_project_JFQM_result.zip` in the github repository.
+They are contained in the `csci3390_final_project_JFQM_result.zip` located at the github repository.

+## About the Program
 ### Input format
 Each input file consists of multiple lines, where each line contains 2 numbers that denote an undirected edge.
 For example, the input below is a graph with 3 edges.
 1,2